EIA RF Connectors: Dimensions

 The flange design, inner and outer conductor dimensions are standardized, by EIA, in the RS-225, 50 Ω (ohm), and RS-259, 75 Ω, standards.
 They are commonly referred to by the inner diameter of the outer conductor in fractional inches.
-Sizes covered under these two standards range from 3/8 to 6 1/8 inch outside diameter (OD) for 50 Ω and 3/8 to 3 1/8 inch OD for 75 Ω.
+Sizes covered under these two standards range from 3/8 to 6 1/8 inch outside diameter (OD) for 50 Ω and 3/8 to 3 1/8 inch OD for 75 Ω. Major manufacturers like Myat and Dielectric only manufacture 6 1/8" and 9 3/16" rigid coax in both 50 and 75 Ω impedance variants.

 Peak pulse power handling, driven by voltage breakdown, is more or less frequency independent for any given size (and can be deduced by assuming ~300 V RMS per mm of inner to outer spacing), but the average power, limited by losses heating the centre conductors, increases approximately with the square root of the operating frequency.
 Commonly the limit is quoted as that dissipation that will raise the inner temperature to 100 °C when the outer is maintained constant at +40 °C. Field failures can occur at power levels well below this if the central bullet connections are not making uniform positive contact and free of contamination.
 Conversely the average power ratings can be significantly exceeded if there is forced air flow either through the inner conductor or through the void between the inner and outer conductors.
 Many years ago, the two RS standards were considered obsolete by EIA.
 Only recently (until 2007) there has been an effort by manufacturers in the US to update these standards.

 The 7/8" is the smallest size EIA type in common use.
 Below this, other types such as the DIN7/16 are more popular.

+The 50 Ohm range (which is most common) is commonly available in 7/8", 1-5/8", 3-1/8", 4-1/2" and 6-1/8" with power ratings from 7-160kW at band II VHF or 2.5-42kW at UHF (860MHz).